arttuladhar/learn/content/Kubernetes/CKAD/06_Pod Design.md

 Annotations are similar to labels in that they can be used to store custom metadata about objects.

 {{% notice warning %}}
-However, unline labels, annotations cannot be used to select or group objects in Kubernetes.
-External tools can read, write and interact with anootations.
+However, unlike labels, annotations cannot be used to select or group objects in Kubernetes.
+External tools can read, write and interact with annotations
 {{% /notice %}}

 We can attach annotations to objects using the `metadata.annotations` section of the object descriptors: